nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 crux
 : A Collection of Ridiculously Useful eXtensions for Emacs. crux bundles many useful interactive commands to enhance your overall Emacs experience. <https://github.com/bbatsov/crux>

+osm
+: Osm.el is a tile-based map viewer, with a responsive movable and zoomable display.
+You can bookmark your favorite locations using regular Emacs bookmarks or create links from Org files to locations.  <https://github.com/minad/osm>

 [^fn:1]: Checkout the post reflecting on my history with org-mode in 2023. <https://cmdln.org/2023/03/13/reflecting-on-my-history-with-org-mode-in-2023/>
 [^fn:2]: According to the [introduction in the manual](https://www.orgroam.com/manual.html#Introduction) Org-roam is a tool for networked thought.
 It reproduces some of [Roam Research’](https://roamresearch.com/)s key features within Org-mode.
 Org-roam allows for effortless non-hierarchical note-taking: with Org-roam, notes flow naturally, making note-taking fun and easy.
 [^fn:3]: Maggie Appleton has a nice post about [Daily notes as a frictionless default input for personal knowledge management systems](https://maggieappleton.com/daily-notes).